Skip to content

 #Professional Repair

 If cleaning and software fixes don’t help, the button hardware is likely damaged.
-According to Samsung’s repair pricing page, out-of-warranty button repairs start at $79 for Galaxy S series devices.
-Contact your manufacturer or visit an authorized service center.
+For out-of-warranty devices, Samsung’s repair service lets you request a quote and book an authorized service center, since flat button-repair prices vary by model and region.
 If your camera also isn’t working, get everything checked at once to save on diagnostic fees.

 #Preventive Measures to Protect Your Home Button